You are here: Community » Long-Range Planning

 • Members of other key community groups

-• Use a variety of data gathering methods including:
+Use a variety of data-gathering methods:

 • What kind of community do you want to live in?

-• Why is that important to you in a community?
+• Why is that important to you?

 • What changes would you like to see in your community?